strukturag/libheif/README.md

 HEIF and AVIF are new image file formats employing HEVC (H.265) or AV1 image coding, respectively, for the best compression ratios currently possible.

-libheif makes use of [libde265](https://github.com/strukturag/libde265) for HEIF image decoding and x265 for encoding.
+libheif makes use of [libde265](https://github.com/strukturag/libde265) for HEIC image decoding and x265 for encoding.
 For AVIF, libaom, dav1d, svt-av1, or rav1e are used as codecs.

 ## Supported features